Country Cover Image

 FAQ

-No, Thailand is not visa-free for Indians.
-However, Indian citizens can get a visa on arrival for stays of up to 15 days.
+Yes, obtaining a Thailand visa is generally straightforward for Indians.
+Indian passport holders can travel to Thailand for tourism or short business purposes without a visa for stays of up to 60 days.

-You need a valid passport, return flight tickets, proof of accommodation, sufficient funds, and a visa (either on arrival or pre-approved) to enter Thailand.
+You need a valid passport, return flight tickets, proof of accommodation, sufficient funds, and a Thailand Digital Arrival Card to enter Thailand.

 You should take Thai Baht (THB) when traveling to Thailand.
 Alternatively, you can carry USD or INR and exchange it upon arrival.

-Visa requirements include a valid passport, a return flight ticket, proof of accommodation, sufficient funds (10,000 THB per person or 20,000 THB per family), and completed visa application forms.
+Thailand entry requirements include a valid passport, a return flight ticket, proof of accommodation, sufficient funds (10,000 THB per person or 20,000 THB per family), and completed TDAC form.

 You need to show proof of funds amounting to 10,000 THB (approx. ₹22,000) per person or 20,000 THB (approx. ₹44,000) per family for visa-on-arrival.